I-Dont-Remember/site/content/blog/how-many-customers-does-a-successful-side-hustle-need-just-99.md

 **MA =** 200 people a month need to feel like your idea is worth it

-You can reach a life changing amount of money from your side project, and you need to convince less than 1,000 people that what you do/create/build is worth it.
+You can reach a life changing amount of money from your side hustle, and you need to convince less than 1,000 people that what you do/create/build is worth it.
 It's often thrown around that you need [1,000 true fans](https://kk.org/thetechnium/1000-true-fans/ "https://kk.org/thetechnium/1000-true-fans/"), or as the math would suggest, just 99.
 Out of [7.8 billion](https://www.worldometers.info/world-population/ "https://www.worldometers.info/world-population/") humans, you only need 99 in your corner to break the threshold to **Rent MRR**.
 It's still a large group of people, don't get me wrong.
 I would be terrified to give a speech to that crowd, but it's small enough you can comprehend it.
 To make it even easier, let's do some visualizations and connect these numbers to concrete concepts in our lives.
 Recognizing a connection with something you already know helps it feel achievable.

 ### 20 People